-Having a good offboarding experience can help engage the employee during this last touchpoint and can help sustain the favorable impression of your employer brand.
+Having a good offboarding experience can help engage the employee during this last touchpoint.
+While sustaining the favorable impression of your employer brand.

 Here, it becomes important to reflect on what went right and what went wrong so you can course correct.
 Also, do not forget about the employees who will be losing a teammate.
 Providing support to them during this transition will be essential.

 Having a holistic Employee Engagement strategy that delivers for each of these lifecycle stages can help you build a truly engaged workforce.
-Who at all points feel connected with the brand and dedicate their full potential towards the work.
+Who at all points feels connected with the brand and dedicates their full potential towards the work.